 These factors lead to abnormal pressure on skin, joints, and bones of a foot during walking and lead to the breakdown of skin that develops sores.

-Diabetes causes impairment of immune system that results in difficult healing of wounds.
+Diabetes causes impairment of the immune system that results in difficult healing of wounds.
 Bacterial infection in wounds occurs that results in gangrene development.
 Blood flow diminishes, hence the only treatment for this is amputation of the foot or leg.
-If the infection spreads to the bloodstream, it can be life-threatening.
+The spread of infection can be fatal.

 Stages of ulcer development: